buildwithsubhash/buildwithsubhash/README.md

 ## 🧑‍💻 About Me

 🎓 **B.Tech Computer Science & Engineering Student**

-💻 Passionate about **programming, problem solving, and software development**

-🌱 Currently improving my skills in **Java, C, DSA, and Web Development**
+💻 Passionate about **programming, problem solving, and software development** 🌱 Currently improving my skills in **Java, C, DSA, and Web Development** 🤝 Interested in **Open Source & collaborative development**

-🚀 Building projects to turn what I learn into practical experience

-🤝 Interested in **Open Source & collaborative development**

-🎯 **Long-term goal:** Become a skilled Software Engineer and build impactful products.

 ---